codedit334/JS_Group_Capstone/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-Leaderboard is a simple web app that fetches data from api and display them, it can also send requests to the same api to save data, it uses modular architechture aswell as webpack.
+Girls shows is a simple web app that fetches aswell as store data in multiple apis and display them it uses modular architechture aswell as webpack.

 ## 🛠 Built With <a name="built-with"></a>
-HTML, CSS, NodeJS
+HTML, CSS, NodeJS v18
 ### Tech Stack <a name="tech-stack"></a>

 <details>